loaddisk/siteee/src/pages/garden/node/i-quit-social-media.md

 > Seneca, Letter 7: You ​may retort: “But he was a highway robber; he killed a man!”
 And what of it?
 Granted that, as a murderer, he deserved this punishment, what crime have you committed, poor fellow, that you should deserve to sit and see this show?”

 Two days later, I expected resistance, the discomfort of habit broken.
 Instead, I found relief.
 It seemed as though I had gained time, though in truth it had always been mine.
 I had simply ceased to squander it.

+In this, the difference between use and misuse became clearer to me.

+Social media offers a constant stream, immediate and effortless, requiring nothing but attention; yet it leaves behind a kind of fatigue, as though one had eaten without being nourished.
+By contrast, the deliberate consumption of a film, a book, or even a single well-chosen video demands more at the outset, but returns something of substance.

+The one scatters the mind across a thousand trivial impressions; the other gathers it, directs it, and leaves it more settled than before.
+What is easily taken in is seldom retained; what is chosen with care has a way of remaining, and of shaping the one who receives it.